CSchoel/shm/README.md

   * `setWd.R` small helper script to set the working directory to the output directory
   * `simulateKotani.mos` and `simulateSeidelThesis.mos` are scripts to run simulations of the full models in `Kotani2005` and `SeidelThesis` respectively.
   * `testHurst.R` and `testLyap.R` are small test scripts to compare the implementation of nonlinear measures in `nolds` against established R packages
+  * `unittests.jl` is a Julia script with unit tests that are used to check the models through continuous integration
 * `refData` contains simulation results of the C implementation by H. Seidel
 * `subprojects` contains projects that are related to this project but have evolved enough to be hosted as standalone repositories
   * `shm-conduction` contains a modular version of the cardiac conduction system of the SHM